couldbejake/LemonUtil/README.md

 # LemonUtil
-A Client-Side Minecraft Mod which adds Factions/Skyblock features.
+A Client-Side Minecraft Mod which adds features to help users on Factions/Skyblock/Other servers.

 - AutoDisconnect when leaving PvP
 - On-Screen armour damage GUI